Indian Ocean tuna - purse seine (SIOTI)

 Overview

-Fishing methods: this FIP will include the use of purse seines by large (e.g. >60 m) specialist purse seine vessels.
-Sets by these vessels can be made in two different ways: 1.
-Free-schools: vessels seek large schools of tuna which are usually fished during daylight.
-2. Associated sets: vessels that utilise the natural aggregation of tuna around floating objects to harvest fish.
+Fishing methods: The FIP encompasses the use of purse seine gear by large (>60 m LOA) specialist purse seine vessels.
+Sets by the vessels can be made on free schools of tuna or schools of tuna associated with floating objects

-Fishing area: the fishing area is the Indian Ocean under the jurisdiction of the Indian Ocean Tuna Commission e.g. FAO Statistical Areas 51 and 57.
+Fishing area: The fishery operates under the jurisdiction of the Indian Ocean Tuna Commission (IOTC) in FAO Statistical Areas 51 and 57

 FIP Description